 The final result of the LPD indicator is a categorical map with 5 classes of land productivity dynamics, ranging from declining to increasing productivity over a target time period.
-It is the result of a combined assessment of two sources of information, as seen in Figure 1.
-The first layer is the Long-Term Change Map.
+It is the result of a combined assessment of two sources of information, as indicated in different colours in Figure 1.
+The first layer (in blue) is the Long-Term Change Map.
 In general terms, it shows the tendency of change of land productivity (positive or negative) and the effect on productivity levels that this tendency might have had on a particular original point after a certain period of time.
-The second layer is the Current Status Map, which provides information on the current levels of land productivity in relation to its potential, being current the end of the target time period.
+The second layer (in orange) is the Current Status Map, which provides information on the current levels of land productivity in relation to its potential, current being the end of the target time period.
 It compares the local productivity with the range of productivity across similar areas in terms of land cover or bioclimatic traits (Sims et al., 2017).
 Further explanations for both branches will be given in the respective sections below.